 - Text messages sent

 Experiment with different filters to review call outcomes and email outcomes or sort activities by teams.
 You can better identify if reps are effectively moving deals through the funnel.
 If they’re not, find out why before a deal is lost.

 It’s crucial that you be able to close deals to ultimately generate revenue.
-Your CRM helps nail the timing of closing a deal and highlights areas that need improvement in the closing process.
+The following CRM best practices will help nail the timing of closing a deal and highlight areas that need improvement in the closing process.

 What deals are scheduled to close?
 Your CRM’s sales forecasting report is a helpful tool for tracking deal progress in your pipeline.

 Review the estimated close date and win likelihood of each deal (set these numbers at the beginning of the sales funnel).
 If a deal isn’t moving through like it should, it might be time to course correct.